broadinstitute/wfl/docs/md/dev-process.md

 differ from Cursive's docs:

 ???+ tip
-    It is recommended to run `prebuild` before launching IntelliJ as it sets up all libraries and derived resources and sources:
+    Run `make prebuild` before launching IntelliJ as it sets up all libraries and derived resources and sources:
     ```bash
     make TARGET=prebuild - jN
     ```

 1. *Outside of IntelliJ*, `clone` the repo.
 2. *Now inside of IntelliJ*, import the project.
 3. Use the Project Structure window (Help -> Find Action -> Project Structure) to set a JDK as the Project SDK

 There is also a [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva)